Dermatophyllum secundiflorum: Habitat

 It is well-adapted to arid and semiarid habitats, but is most common in riparian zones.

 Uses

 D. secundiflorum is a popular ornamental plant due to its showy flowers and orange seeds.
-The reddish wood it produces is potentially useful, but as yet has little commercial value.
+The reddish wood that it produces is potentially useful, but as yet has little commercial value.

-The beans were once used by some Native American tribes as a recreational drug, before being supplanted by peyote.
+The seeds were once used by some Native American tribes as a recreational drug, before being supplanted by peyote.
 This plant is psychoactive but is also extremely toxic due to the presence of the bicyclic alkaloid cytisine, which is chemically related to nicotine.
 The consumption of a single seed is enough to kill an adult.